-Patrick Hegarty (b.
-1996) is a composer, sound artist and performer whose output centres around acoustic sound, electronics and ritual.
+Patrick Hegarty is a composer, sound artist and performer whose output blends acoustic sound and electronics.

-His studies have been supported by the Split-Infinitive Trust, Denne Gilkes Memorial Fund and Guildhall School Trust.
+His studies have been supported by the Split-Infinitive Trust, Denne Gilkes Memorial Fund, Prowdes Educational Foundation and Guildhall School Trust.